Thoughts on the book Victory Through Air Power

 Douglas Aircraft Company strongly wanted to cancel the project, because it was extremely expensive.
 Despite advances in technology that made the XB-19 obsolete before it was even completed, the Army Air Corps felt that the prototype would be useful for testing.

-The “National Museum of the US Air Force” web site has a Factsheet about the Douglas XB-19 that confirms the aircraft was obsolete before it was finally built but was completed anyway for test use.
+The “National Museum of the US Air Force” website had a Factsheet (used to be at www.nationalmuseum.af.mil/factsheets/factsheet.asp?id=2489 but no longer available December 2015) about the Douglas XB-19 that confirms the aircraft was obsolete before it was finally built but was completed anyway for test use.
 Instead of the 18 tons of bombs listed in VTAP, it could carry 18 thousand pounds (about half what VTAP claimed).
 Instead of an 82 ton aircraft, it is closer to 70 tons.
 The Factsheet lists “Range: 7,900 miles (maximum ferry range); 7,300 miles with 6,000 lbs. of bombs” which is close to what VTAP says.

-The Glenn Martin flying boat that Seversky refers to more than once in VTAP (usually when also talking about the B-19) is the XPB2M-1 Mars prototype patrol bomber, the world's largest flying boat at the time this book was written (although the prototype of this aircraft did not actually fly until after this book was published).
-It has a twin tail instead of the single tail of the later JRM Mars transport versions.
+The Glenn Martin flying boat that Seversky refers to more than once in VTAP (usually when also talking about the B-19) is the XPB2M-1 Mars patrol bomber, shown in the bottom photograph facing VTAP p.18.
+It was the world's largest flying boat at the time this book was written although the prototype of this aircraft did not actually fly until after this book was published.
+It has a twin tail instead of the single tail of the later JRM Mars transport versions .

 VTAP p.159 describes the Hurricat but doesn't call it by that name: